versutus/app-specs/README.md

 ### Sum up

-1. Chose and read the specification of a project that you want to implement.
+1. Choose and read the specification of a project that you want to implement.
+You should consider to start with a [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) (beginner) application, and after create other specification with more complex functionalities.
 1. Plan your sprints based on the functionalities that your app must have.
 1. Start to implement the functionalities.
 1. Register your progress.
-1. After end the implementation, create an article explaining all the process.
+1. After completing the implementation, create an article explaining all the process.
 1. Fork our repository and submit the link of your implementation and others relevant informations.

 ## How to collaborate